-With Spiral set to hit theaters next week, we revisit all former Saw films, ranked from worst to best.
+With Chris Rock’s Spiral now firmly a part of the franchise, we revisit all Saw films, ranked from worst to best.

 Prior to the release of 2004’s Saw, few in the film industry had high hopes for this $1 million-budgeted “Se7en knockoff.”
 Though it had premiered to positive reactions at the Sundance Film Festival earlier that year, Lionsgate itself even remained wary of its commercial prospects for quite some time, initially planning to send it direct-to-video before ultimately settling on a debut date near Halloween to capitalize on audiences seeking some scares in honor of the holiday.
 To the shock of all involved, the film was instantly profitable, premiering with $18.3 million and ultimately legging it out to a $55 million domestic total at the box office and over $100 million worldwide.
 Seeing green, Lionsgate put a sequel into production almost immediately, and the rest is history; eight entries later, Saw is now one of the highest-grossing horror film franchises of all time (with nearly $1 billion amassed over 17 years), and the impact it’s left on the genre is indelible.

-Four years after 2017’s Jigsaw unsuccessfully attempted to inject some new blood into the sagging series, comedian and actor Chris Rock (Madagascar, Grown Ups) takes a crack at crafting his own story about the crafty serial killer John Kramer and the terrifying legacy he’s left behind with this year’s Spiral, a “sequel-of-sorts” with cryptic connections to the chaos that’s come before.
-The film stands as a synthesis of the old and the new, bringing back a filmmaker familiar to fans of the franchise (Darren Lynn Bousman, of Saw II, Saw III, and Saw IV) while weaving in fresh new faces such as Max Minghella (The Social Network, The Handmaid’s Tale) and Samuel L. Jackson (The Avengers, Star Wars) as well.
-As we wait to see if Rock succeeds, we at Loud and Clear have decided to revisit and rank all former Saw films, from worst to best.
+Four years after 2017’s Jigsaw unsuccessfully attempted to inject some new blood into the sagging series, comedian and actor Chris Rock (Madagascar, Grown Ups), took a crack at crafting his own story about the crafty serial killer John Kramer and the terrifying legacy he’s left behind with his Spiral, a Saw “sequel-of-sorts” with cryptic connections to the chaos that’s come before.
+The film stood as a synthesis of the old and the new, bringing back a filmmaker familiar to fans of the franchise (Darren Lynn Bousman, of Saw II, Saw III, and Saw IV) while weaving in fresh new faces such as Max Minghella (The Social Network, The Handmaid’s Tale) and Samuel L. Jackson (The Avengers, Star Wars) as well.
+Though the film wasn’t a big hit at the box office, it did give Saw devotees a chilling new chapter in this storied series, and below, we at Loud and Clear see where it fits in with the rest of the franchise, as we revisit and rank all Saw films, ranked from worst to best.

 While some maintain that 2006’s Saw III is actually one of the series’ superior sequels, in our eyes, this threequel is actually the closest the franchise has come to releasing a truly “terrible” film – and one devoid of any entertainment value – thus far.
 Following the terrific one-two punch of Saw and Saw II, expectations for this follow-up were understandably through the roof.
 What was next for Tobin Bell’s (Mississippi Burning, Goodfellas) John Kramer and Shawnee Smith’s (Armageddon, The Island) Amanda, now revealed to be working together?
 Would we find out the fate of Donnie Wahlberg’s (The Sixth Sense, Zookeeper) Detective Eric Matthews, after he was left to die in that infamous bathroom?